MSTAR

 https://cseo.ucsf.edu/eaop/summer-opportunities

-Research Seminar
+Research Workshops

 Students will attend the weekly UCSF Division of Geriatrics Works in Progress seminar.
 This is an opportunity to see how researchers think about refining and improving a wide variety of research projects, as well as getting feedback to improve their own research projects.
+Students are welcome to participate and ask questions!
+Near the end of the summer there is a special Works in Progress session for MSTAR students to receive feedback on their end-of-summer presentations.

 Clinical Experiences

-Presentations and Publication Opportunities
+Presentation and Conference Opportunities

 Logistical Considerations

-The MSTAR program is a full-time research program.
-Students are required to participate in the MSTAR program for a minimum of 8 weeks.
-The start and end dates of the program are flexible to account for variation in medical school schedules, but all students must be present for 7 weeks from 6/23/25 – 8/8/25.
-Most program activities are at the San Francisco VA Medical Center.
-The SFVAMC is easily accessible by public transportation and parking can be found in surrounding streets.
 The MSTAR program provides a stipend.
-In 2022, the stipend for 8 weeks was $4392, although this may change because of cost of living adjustments in 2025.
+In 2022, the stipend for 8 weeks was $4392, although this changes annually based on funding and cost of living adjustments.
 You will receive the 1st half of your stipend during the first few weeks of the program and the 2nd half of your stipend during the middle of the MSTAR program (we cannot provide a specific date); please plan your finances accordingly.
 The UCSF MSTAR program does not provide housing or assistance with finding housing for the summer.

 Application Process